jackgill/scrat-dcpu/README.markdown

 Limitations:

+* Assembler does not support labels
+* Assembler does not support short-form values
-* Emulator only supports SET, ADD, and SUB opcodes
+* Emulator only supports SET, ADD, SUB, MUL, and DIV opcodes
-* Emulator only includes registers and memory (no stack, no program counter)
+* Emulator only includes registers, overflow and memory (no stack, no program counter)